roostoo/roostoo.github.io/privacy-policy.md

 ## Transfer and Processing of Personal Information

-Roostoo is located in Hong Kong. and the terms of this Privacy Policy and the related Terms of Use shall be governed by and construed in accordance with the laws of Hong Kong, without regard to any principles of conflicts of law.
+Roostoo is located in Hong Kong and the terms of this Privacy Policy and the related Terms of Use shall be governed by and construed in accordance with the laws of Hong Kong, without regard to any principles of conflicts of law.
 If you are not located in Hong Kong, by accessing the App, Website and Services and providing personal information through it, you agree and acknowledge and consent to the collection, maintenance, processing, and transfer of such information in and to Hong Kong and other countries and territories.
 These other jurisdictions may have different privacy laws from your home jurisdiction and provide different levels of protection of personal information.
 Roostoo does have processes and procedures in place to provide adequate levels of protection to protect the transfer of data from the European Union.
 You agree that the terms of this Privacy Policy and the Terms of Use will apply and you consent to the transmission and processing of your personal information in any jurisdiction.

+Information that Roostoo collects may be stored and processed in and transferred between any of the countries in which Roostoo operates to enable the use of the information in accordance with this privacy policy.
+In addition, personal information that you submit for publication on the website may be published on the internet and may be available around the world.
+You agree to such cross-border transfers of personal information.

 Do Not Track (DNT): Because there is currently no industry or legal standard for recognizing or honoring DNT, we do not currently respond to DNT signals.

 ## EU and EEA Users’ Rights

 If you are habitually located in the European Union or European Economic Area, you generally have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
 While some of these rights apply generally, certain rights apply only in certain limited circumstances.
 We briefly describe these rights below:

 You have the right to access your personal data and, if necessary, have it amended, deleted or restricted.
 In certain instances, you may have the right to the portability of your data.
 You can also ask us to not send marketing communications and not to use your personal data when we carry out profiling for direct marketing purposes.
 You can opt out of receiving e-mail newsletters and other marketing communications by following the opt-out instructions provided to you in those e-mails.
 Transactional account messages will be unaffected even if you opt out from marketing communications.

 ## Questions

 Any questions about this Privacy Policy should be addressed to this e-mail address: [contact@roostoo.com](mailto:contact@roostoo.com).